CocoaPods/guides.cocoapods.org/source/making/making-a-cocoapod.html.md

 ## Documenting a Pod

 Right now the best place to get information on documenting your Pods in anticipation of CocoaDocs and Xcode 5 support is via [NSHipster's blog post on Documentation](http://nshipster.com/documentation/).
-CocoaDocs will generate appledoc parsed code based on your Podspec's public API almost instantly after it is pushed.
+[CocoaDocs](http://github.com/cocoapods/cocoadocs.org) will release an appledoc parsed code based on your Podspec's public API roughly 15 minutes after it is pushed.

 ## Where can I ask questions?